rodrigoalvesl/cepDesafio/readme.md

 # cepDesafio

-This repository contains the cepDesafio application developed with Xamarin.Forms for Android and iOS.
+This repository contains the cepDesafio application developed with Xamarin.Forms for Android.
 The application is designed to provide a convenient way to perform various tasks related to CEP (Brazilian ZIP code) lookup and management.

 ## Features